YavuzahmetR/HotelProjectSchool/README.md

-# Enterprise Hotel Management & Reservation System
+#Hotel Management & Reservation System

 An asynchronous, API-driven hotel administration and room booking platform developed with .NET 7.
 The system features a decoupled architecture where a rich administration UI consumes a central RESTful API to manage hotel operations, social proof counters, real-time mail notifications, and automated database-level statistics.